The 15 Best Croissants In Melbourne

 Bakemono Bakers

-Visitors love this little space hidden inside Drewery Lane.
+Regulars and visitors alike love this little space hidden inside Drewery Lane.
 There isn’t much space to sit down within, but their products more than make up for this.

 Bakemono - best croissants in Melbourne

-They have a small menu that’s bursting with flavour, as there are fruity, sweet, and savoury bakes on offer.
-Croissant-wise, you have the choice of filling up on ham and cheese, or treating yourself to a chocolate-filled option.
+They have a small menu that’s bursting with flavour, as there are Fruity, Sweet, and Savoury bakes on offer.
+Croissant-wise, you have the choice of filling up on Ham and Cheese, or treating yourself to a Chocolate-filled option.

 For a full and detailed review of Bakemono Bakers, see here.

-Bakemono Bakers’ specialty is their Almond & Yuzu croissant.
-This butter pastry flakes nicely, while the citrus yuzu filling marries well with the almond topping.
-As you might expect of some of the best croissants in Melbourne, they are very popular, so try and get your hands on one before they sell out.
+Bakemono Bakers’ specialty is their Almond & Yuzu Croissant.
+This Butter Pastry flakes nicely, while the Citrus Yuzu filling marries well with the Almond topping.
+As you might expect of some of the best Croissants in Melbourne, they are very popular, so try and get your hands on one before they sell out.

-This is also the place to go for Japanese delights such as Shokupan – soft, pillowy, milk bread.
+This is also the place to go for Japanese delights such as Shokupan – soft, pillowy, Milk Bread.
 And whilst you’re there, you really should nip over the laneway to Little Rogue.
 Similarly tiny, it’s Bakemono Bakers’ sister cafe and and brews arguably the best coffee in Melbourne.
 A big call, we know.
 But try it and see if you agree.

 Check out our guide to the Best Japanese Restaurants in Melbourne